markhpc/metacontradiction/framework/README.md

 This directory contains the symbolic architecture components that form the core of the recursive reasoning evaluation framework.
 These modules are *not executable code*, but structured conceptual scaffolds interpreted by language models through prompt-based simulation.

 Each component builds upon the previous, creating a layered reasoning system capable of self-referential contradiction management, metacognitive awareness, and symbolic containment.

+Note: This framework does not access or modify the internal weights, activations, or memory structures of language models.
+All recursion, contradiction handling, and symbolic containment are simulated through prompt-level abstraction and enforced narrative scaffolding.

 ---